jonnor/ipld-image/README.md

 * Sketch out how this could be used to implement a GeglTileStore, for backing buffers in [GEGL](http://gegl.org), the image processing library used by imgflo-server and GIMP
-* Consider extending for video
+* Consider extending for video processing

 ## Ideas